Important U23 Update for Summer 2021

 Program Costs: The program cost is $600.
 The membership fee includes:

 - All coaching and race entry fees

 - Access to club facilities (individual lockers not guaranteed)

 - Invitation to club-wide membership and social events, such as monthly club dinners (additional cost to participate)

 The membership fee does not include:

 - Summer housing for out of town athletes

 - Transportation and lodging for out of town regattas (cost varies) *Disclaimer: any crews selected to represent the United States at the U23 World Championships in the past have received support from the club through donations and fundraising efforts.

 - Undine JLRacing unisuit (cost is typically in the $50-80 range)

-NOTE: Application to the Undine U23 Summer Program for 2018 does not guarantee admission to the program.
+NOTE: Application to the Undine U23 Summer Program for 2020 does not guarantee admission to the program.
 You will be contacted by a coach if you have been selected.
 Admission to the program will be based on the quality and quantity of applicants, and selections will be made at the discretion of the coaching staff.
-Acceptances/decisions are planned to be sent starting the week of May 8.
+Acceptances/decisions are planned to be sent starting the week of April 15 for new applicants.